murph77/murph77/README.md

-- 👋 Hi, I’m Murphy Song
+- 👋 Hi, I’m Murphy Song, a UI/UX designer
-- 👩🏻‍💻 I major in Human Computer Interaction and minor in Computer Science @UCSD
+- 👩🏻‍💻 I majored in Human Computer Interaction with a minor in Computer Science @UCSD
 - Nice to meet u :D

 <!---